 Our membership gift comes in a range of prices for you to choose from, with options from £30 onwards depending on the size of the impact you want to make.
-Regardless of how much spend, each gift gives your loved ones a year’s membership which funds various impactful rewilding actions every month.
+Regardless of how much spend, each gift gives your loved ones a year’s membership which regularly funds impactful rewilding actions.
 At the end of the year, your lucky gift recipient gets to choose if they want to renew the subscription or stop there.

 - by supporting 12 or more rewilding projects that protect and restore degraded landscapes and biodiversity;

-Wrapped in this present’s bundle will also be access to our Mossy Earth App; on-the-ground updates at our project sites; camera trap footage of animals in the wild; direct contact with our team; and stunning imagery and videos of the wildlife and ecosystems we help.
+Wrapped in this present’s bundle will also be access to our app; on-the-ground updates at our project sites; camera trap footage of animals in the wild; direct contact with our team; and stunning imagery and videos of the wildlife and ecosystems we help.